coordinape/coordinape/README.md

 see our [cypress README](./cypress/README.md).

 ## Running tests

+- Set `ETHEREUM_RPC_URL` in `.env`
+  - Could use your Infura project ID: `https://mainnet.infura.io/v3/your_project_id`
+  - Needs to have access to archive data, because it's used to fork mainnet

 For a one-off test run, run `yarn test:ci`.
 This starts test instances of Hasura, Postgres, and the web app, populates them with test data, and runs both Jest and Cypress tests against them.